tobias-fllnr/VariationalQMLTimeSeriesBenchmark/README.md

 To run the training of all models and all hyperparameters used in the paper run `start_training.sh`.
 The default setting is that the code can be executed on any machine.
 However the optimal way is to execute the training on a slurm cluster.
 When changing the flag `-slurm "no"` to `-slurm "yes"` the training can efficiently be parallelized on a slurm cluster.

 Since different random initializations are only tested for the best ten ru-QNN ansätze, these models have to be trained after all single initialized ru-QNN models are trained.
 To find the best ten ansätze for each learning problem and to start the training of these run `optimize_ru_QNN.sh`.
+Again, a slurm cluster can be used when changing the flag `-slurm "no"` to `-slurm "yes"`.

 After all models have been trained run `hyperparameter_optimization.sh` to perform the hyperparameter optimization.
 This will create the `.csv` files in the folder `Results` with the detailed results and best hyperparameter configurations of each model and for each learning task.
 These files are subsequently used for creating the plots.